coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ### Thursday, 2/08/2018

-I completed the second half of week four of [Mathematics Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning) and wrote up my notes for the week, new topics in the second half of the week were:
+I completed the second half of week four of [Mathematics for Machine Learning: Multivariate Calculus](https://www.coursera.org/learn/multivariate-calculus-machine-learning) and wrote up my notes for the week, new topics in the second half of the week were:

 - Multivariate Taylor series
 - Linearisation